-Computer Simulation before Nasal Surgery with so called morphing software allows the surgeon to simulate the possible surgical result after rhinoplasty (nasal surgery).
+Computer Simulation before Nasal Surgery with morphing software allows Dr. Gassner to simulate your possible result after rhinoplasty (nasal surgery).
 This method is particularly suitable to show possible changes in the view from the side (profile).
-For example, the removal of a nasal hump, the augmentation of a nasal saddle, the elevation of a droopy nasal tip or the reduction in size of a nose that is too large can be demonstrated to the patient before surgery.
+For example, the removal of a nasal hump, the augmentation of a nasal saddle, the elevation of a droopy nasal tip or the reduction in size of a nose that is too large can be shown before surgery.

-Computer simulation may allow the expert surgeon to show the patient which changes may be realistic to expect.
+Computer simulation allows Dr. Gassner to create realistic expectations about the result that can be achieved for you.
 Of course, one must stress that the actual result after surgery may differ within certain tolerances from the simulated image.
-The surgeon should explain to the patient in detail the opportunities and limitations of this method.
-Under no circumstances can the simulation be regarded as a guarantee for a surgical result.
+Dr. Gassner will explain to you in detail the opportunities and limitations of this method.
+Of course, the simulation cannot be regarded as a guarantee for a surgical result.

-While this method is suitable to show changes from the side view, changes from the frontal view are more difficult to display with simulation software.
-Also, very complex deviations such as the cleft nose deformity or complex asymmetries cannot always be well simulated.
+This method is suitable to show changes from the side view and often also in the fornt view.
+Very complex deviations such as the cleft nose deformity or complex asymmetries may not always be well simulated.

-Please, feel free to contact us through the link contact if you would like to arrange for an appointment with Dr. Gassner to perform computer simulation on your nose.
+Please, feel free to contact us through the link contact if you would like to arrange for a Skype consultation with computer simulation of your nose by Dr. Gassner.

-Dr. Gassner takes special efforts to utilize surgical techniques that are as non-traumatic and minimally invasive as possible.
-Nasal packs may be utilized to plug the nose and to minimize the risk of any nosebleed after surgery.
-These packs may be perceived as unpleasant to the patient as they fill up the nose and typically do not allow for nasal breathing.
+Dr. Gassner makes special efforts to employ surgical techniques that are as non-traumatic and minimally invasive as possible.
+Nasal packs are designed to plug the nose and to minimize the risk of any nosebleed after surgery.
+These packs may be perceived as unpleasant as they fill up the nose and typically do not allow for nasal breathing.